General

 If you would prefer not to donate online, you are welcome to call us to donate over the phone, or you may prefer to send us a cheque or money order in the post.

-We encourage you to use one of the other donation methods listed above (online, by phone or by post) where possible, but if none of those options suits you, we can accept donations by direct bank transfer.
+We encourage you to use one of the other donation methods listed above (online, phone or post) where possible, but if none of those options suits you, we can accept donations by direct bank transfer.
 Please email us at donations@birdlife.org.au or phone us on (03) 9347 0757 then press 4 for support to request our bank account details and to receive instructions about how to make your donation by bank transfer.
 Please note that there may be delays in receipting your donation by direct bank transfer.

 Yes, you will receive a receipt for your donation, and all donations of $2 or more are tax-deductible in Australia.
 If you donated online, your receipt will be emailed to you within 72 hours, to the email address you provided with your donation.
 If you have sent a donation to us via the post, we will send your receipt via post or email as soon as your donation has been processed, according to your indicated preference.